ddfreyne/stoneship-site/content/cv.md

 ### Software Engineer, SoundCloud

-**Period:** June 2013 - … (2+ years)
+**Period:** June 2013 - present (2+ years)

-* built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program, including a flexible logic engine to handle ever-changing business needs
+* Built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program, including a flexible logic engine to handle ever-changing business needs

-* brought consistency to the team’s projects to improve maintenance and operations
+* Brought consistency to the team’s projects to improve maintenance and operations

-* improved stability and reduced the risk of changes causing outages
+* Improved stability and reduced the risk of changes causing outages

-* pushed the team towards being fast to react to emergencies, and deliver results in a predictable way
+* Pushed the team towards being fast to react to emergencies, and deliver results in a predictable way

-* introduced design documents and set a standard for API documentation
+* Introduced design documents and set a standard for API documentation

 **Skills:** (J)Ruby, JVM, MySQL, microservices